 Just as there are many combinations of eligibility and retirement age arrangements in effect, and many vesting provisions and benefit formulas, so there are a wide variety of actuarial bases being used in the funding of these plans.
 In the one extreme we have found four plans still using the obsolete 1937 Standard Annuity table.
-At the other extreme 21 plans are using the GA-51 table "with projection", which makes allowance for future extensions in life expectancy.
-7 plans use the fairly conservative A-1949 annuity table; 14 use the GA-51 table without projection, which is much less conservative.
+At the other extreme 21 plans are using the GA-51 table "with projection," which makes allowance for future extensions in life expectancy.
+Seven plans use the fairly conservative A-1949 annuity table; 14 use the GA-51 table without projection, which is much less conservative.

-As to interest rates, one plan uses a 21⁄2% interest rate, 2 employ a 3% interest factor, 12 are using 31⁄2%, 29 are using 4%, 8 are using 41⁄2%, and 7 are using 5%.
-When it is considered that each 1⁄2 of 1% by which the rate of interest changes will produce a difference in funding requirements of 8% to 12%, the breadth of variation among rates being used obviously indicates a widely contrasting range of funding levels.
+As to interest rates, one plan uses a $2\frac{1}{2}$ -percent interest rate, two employ a 3-percent interest factor, 12 are using $3\frac{1}{2}$ percent, 29 are using 4 percent, eight are using $4\frac{1}{2}$ percent, and seven are using 5 percent.
+When it is considered that each one-half of 1 percent by which the rate of interest changes will produce a difference in funding requirements of 8 to 12 percent, the breadth of variation among rates being used obviously indicates a widely contrasting range of funding levels.

-Perhaps more significant than any of these is the fact that 56 of these 122 plans are operating on a non-funded or "pay-as-you-go" basis.
+Perhaps more significant than any of these is the fact that 56 of these 122 plans are operating on a nonfunded or "pay, as you go" basis.
 Under these plans there is no actuarial reserve fund at all.
 Peace officers must rely on future appropriations made currently on a year-to-year basis for their pensions.
 The most disturbing feature of these situations is that individual peace officers have themselves made their contributions.
 The local authority by which they are employed has failed to put up its contributions on a current basis.
 Ample actuarial studies and the operating records of numerous plans have demonstrated many times that plans of this kind eventually cost far more than those which are actuarially funded on a sound basis, and hence have substantial pension funds both to provide a greater measure of security to peace officers and also to generate investment earnings which are extremely helpful in reducing the cost of pensions when they arise.
-Funded plans, in other words, create less burden on the tax payer than these non-funded plans.
+Funded plans, in other words, create less burden on the tax payer than these nonfunded plans.

-In pursuing further this matter of funding pension benefits on an actuarial basis, we found that of 63 plans for which funding information was available, 13 were less than one-quarter funded, 19 were less than 35% funded, 26 were less than one-half funded, and 34 were less than three-quarters funded.
-Interestingly, 17 of these 63 plans were more than 100% funded in relation to the value of currently accrued benefits on the basis of current (but not projected) pay levels.
+In pursuing further this matter of funding pension benefits on an actuarial basis, we found that of 63 plans for which funding information was available, 13 were less than one-quarter funded, 19 were less than 35 percent funded, 26 were less than one-half funded, and 34 were less than three-quarters funded.
+Interestingly, 17 of these 63 plans were more than 100 percent funded in relation to the value of currently accrued benefits on the basis of current (but not projected) pay levels.